UrielDiaz1/babyC-Compiler/README.md

    `sudo apt-get update`
 3. Install Flex, a tool that will help us recognize lexical patterns in text:
    `sudo apt-get install flex`
-4. Install Bison, the parser generator:
+4. Install Bison, the parser generator:\n
    `sudo apt-get install bison`
 5. A compiler, such as GCC is needed.
 To ensure its installed, along with other useful tools such as `make`, run the following command: